Dhruv Kamath

 Paid job, 2023 to present

-I work across basketball, volleyball, and flag football, and I also help with organizing games and supporting operations behind the scenes.
+I work across basketball, volleyball, and flag football.
+I also help with scorekeeping, organizing games and supporting operations (aka field clean-up).

 Stanford intramural sports night on the field Stanford intramural sports field at night with scoreboard